 We may also make periodic searches at fraud prevention agencies to manage your account with us.

 - CIFAS, with registered office at 6th Floor Lynton House, 7-12 Tavistock Square, London, WC1H 9LT.

-Generally, however, we will keep the information that is necessary to enable us to provide you with a service that you have requested through this website for as long as it takes us to provide that service.
+Generally, however, we will keep the information that is necessary to enable us to provide you with the products or services you have requested through our website for as long as it takes us to provide that product or service.

 If you have asked that we do not use your details for marketing purposes, we may still need to keep them to ensure our systems reflect your preferences.